 Help someone else feel connected

 – If you pass neighbours or acquaintances on the street, take the time to smile, wave and chat.
 You might want to offer to swap phone numbers or set up a street WhatsApp group to stay in contact.
 In some areas the NextDoor app can be used to connect with neighbours.

-- Volunteering is a great way to meet people and connect.
+– Volunteering is a great way to meet people and connect.
 Read guidance on volunteering safely and explore links to online platforms with volunteering opportunities.
-NHS Volunteer Responders and Age UK Telephone Befrienders are a good place to start, but for more information, visit the organisations listed on our get support page.
+NHS Volunteer Responders and Age UK Telephone Befrienders are a good place to start, but for more information, visit the organisations listed on our support page.
+If you’re feeling anxious about leaving your home, remember that in many cases you will still be able to volunteer over the phone or online.